HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 - Nested replies to comments are yet supported.
 - Posting and replying are limited to 500 characters.
 - Localized date is not yet properly rendered.
-- Comments cannot be rendered outside of WCM.
+- Rendering Comments outside the WCM rendering process - like from REST or a custom Servlet or JSP via the java WCM API - is not supported yet.

 ## Update global "Article" presentation template